Index

 Source: OHID, based on NHS England and Office for National Statistics data

-Over the three year period 2020/21-2022/23, there were an average of five admissions among males aged under 18 years in Hull for alcohol-specific conditions.
+Over the three year period 2021/22-2023/24, there were 15 admissions among males aged under 18 years in Hull for alcohol-specific conditions so on average five per year.

 Compared with benchmark